Matrox-Imaging/Photoneo_PhoXi-3D-Scanner_MXSP4/README.md

 **MIL Version** MIL X SP4

 **Description**
-This program contains an example of 3d reconstruction by interfacing with a PhoXi 3D Scanner .
+This program contains an example of 3d reconstruction by interfacing with a PhoXi 3D Scanner.

 **Link**
 https://github.com/Matrox-Imaging/Photoneo_PhoXi-3D-Scanner_MXSP4